 Skip to Content

-Whether you wait until the eleventh hour or have been packing and re-packing for months, here’s your comprehensive mission trip packing list.
+Whether you wait until the eleventh hour or have been packing and re-packing for months, here’s a comprehensive list of what to pack for a mission trip.

-Download the checklist here to cross off items as you pack them!
+Read on to learn the essentials and the nice-to-haves to pack for a mission trip, and download a printable checklist here to cross off items as you pack them!

 Don’t pull out of the driveway without these items in your bag.